 Oregon Metro Supportive Housing

 In May 2020, voters approved a new regional supportive housing services program funded by personal and business income taxes.
 The personal income tax is 1% on taxable income above $125,000 for individuals ($200,000 for those filing jointly).
 The business income tax is 1% on net income with gross receipts above $5 million.
-Oregon residents are subject to this tax as are non-residents with wages paid for work performed within the Metro District.
+Tax filers that have income from business activity both within and without the Metro district must apportion that income to determine the amount earned within the Metro district.
+Oregon residents within the Metro jurisdiction are subject to this tax as are non-residents with wages paid for work performed within the Metro District.
 Metro’s boundaries do not align with Clackamas, Multnomah, and Washington Counties.
-To determine if a residence or workplace is within Metro’s jurisdiction, it is advised to use the Find your Councilor tool on Metro’s website.
-For 2021, businesses were required to offer withholding to it employees as soon as their payroll system could be configured to capture and remit taxes.
-For 2022, withholding will be mandatory for all employees and employers that meet requirements.
+To determine if a residence or workplace is within Metro’s jurisdiction, it is advised to use the Boundary Address Lookup on Metro’s website.
+Taxes are owed beginning with the 2021 tax year and expire after 10 years unless renewed by voters.

 Preschool For All (PFA) Tax

 On November 3, 2020, Multnomah County voters approved Tax Measure 26-214 establishing a tuition-free preschool program.
-The PFA program is funded by a personal income tax of 1.5% on taxable income over $125,000 for individuals ($200,000 for joint filers), and an additional 1.5% (3% total) on taxable income over $250,000 for individuals ($400,000 for joint filers).
-Residents of Multnomah County will have 100% of their Oregon Taxable Income subject to the tax thresholds.
-For non-residents of Multnomah County, income sourced within the county will be subject to the tax withholdings.
-Like the Oregon Metro Supportive Housing tax above, for 2021, businesses were required to offer withholding to it employees as soon as their payroll system could be configured to capture and remit taxes.
-For 2022, withholding will be mandatory for all employees and employers that meet requirements.
+The PFA program is funded by a personal income tax of 1.5% on taxable income over $125,000 for individuals ($200,000 for joint filers), and an additional 1.5% (for 3% total) on taxable income over $250,000 for individuals ($400,000 for joint filers).
+Residents of Multnomah County have 100% of their Oregon Taxable Income subject to the tax thresholds.
+For non-residents of Multnomah County, income sourced within the County is subject to the tax withholdings.
+The rate will increase by 0.8% in 2026.
+The withholding became mandatory for all employees and employers that meet requirements in 2022 and going forward.
 For additional information, please reference the Multnomah County FAQ.

 Washington Paid Family and Medical Leave

-Paid Family and Medical Leave is an insurance program funded through premiums paid by employers and employees which began January 1, 2019.
-Effective January 1, 2022, the premium amount will increase to 0.6% for gross wages up to the 2022 Social Security cap of $147,000.
-The premium is shared by the employer (26.78%) and the employee (73.22%) for employers with over 50 employees.
+Paid Family and Medical Leave is an insurance program funded through premiums paid by employers and employees, which began January 1, 2019.
+Effective January 1, 2023, the premium amount will increase to 0.8% for gross wages up to the 2023 Social Security cap of $160,200.
+The premium is shared by the employer (27.24%) and the employee (72.76%) for employers with over 50 employees.
 An employer can choose to pay the employee portion of the premium.
 Employers with fewer than 50 employees are not required to pay the employer portion of the premium but are still required to collect and remit the employee portion.
-For additional information you can visit the Washington Paid Family & Medical Leave website.
+For additional information, you can visit the Washington Paid Family & Medical Leave website.